Masters of the Universe: Origin of Skeletor (2012)

 The evil Skeletor leads the way and at first glance it appears to be pretty damn good!
 But once you get to actually analysing the story the cracks begin to show and it becomes clear that issue one is all about the art.

-Frazer Irving's artwork is amazing, perfectly capturing the drama of a single moment, with a modifed use of colour to suit the era; e.g. as Skeletor walks the halls of his childhood home the flashbacks triggered by the location have much of the colour drained from them, like you'd sometimes see in a movie.
+Frazer Irving's artwork is amazing, perfectly capturing the drama of a single moment, with a modified use of colour to suit the era; e.g. as Skeletor walks the halls of his childhood home the flashbacks triggered by the location have much of the colour drained from them, like you'd sometimes see in a movie.
 It helps separate the past from the present and adds further commentary on the differences between the child and the man.

 It's interesting seeing the genesis of the resentful feelings that skull-face nurtures and uses as strength, but at just 21 pages it's all too brief.